404mahdi/500-beginner-python-projects/black-jack/README.md

 recreation of the popular game blackjack in python.

-A short description about the script must be mentioned here.

 ## 💻 Frameworks and Modules Used

 <!--Remove the below lines and add yours -->